 Rob investigating ancient landslides in Snowdonia

-Time for Geography Co-founder
+Time for Geography Project Co-founder and Coordinator

 Dr Rob Parker is a geography researcher, who conducts research at top universities in the UK and abroad.

 Rob is an expert in physical geography and geographical information systems (GIS), with a special interest in natural hazards.
 He works in the Appalachian mountains (USA) where landslides caused by hurricanes pose a danger to local communities, and areas of New Zealand, China and Taiwan, where huge earthquakes threaten tens of thousands of people.
 He is currently based at Cardiff University.